Showing 1 - 1 OF 1

-HeartLink is a program designed to introduce new spouses to the military lifestyle and is offered every other month.
+HeartLink is a program designed to introduce new spouses to the military lifestyle and is offered every quarter.
 Spouses who have been married to the active-duty member for less than five years are strongly encouraged to attend.
 Spouses may register by calling 813-828-0145.

 Deploying members are video-recorded reading a book of their choice to their child or children.
 The recordings are given to the member at the end of the reading.
 The recording kept by the family provides connectivity and continuity for the member to participate in the daily routine of bedtime with the family.